ponetteRS/FinalProject/README.md

 - returns nothing

 top_ten()
-- Used BeautifulSoup to scrape the Billboard Hot 100 website
+- uses BeautifulSoup to scrape the Billboard Hot 100 website
 - scrapes the artists' names and the number of weeks they have been on the Billboard Artist 100 from the Billboard Website, and saves it to a dictionary
 - returns a dictionary used for the pie chart visualizatio